 with the President, representatives of the faculty, and students, the Council of the

-State University of New York at Fredonia established and promulgates the following
+State University of New York at Fredonia establishes and promulgates the following

 regulations covering the conduct and behavior of students.
 The following rules and

-regulations were amended in December 2004 and were agreed upon by the President of
+regulations were amended in December 2004 and May 2015.
+They were approved by the

 Attendance at this University is a privilege afforded the student by the State of